ahasna2020/Tableau-Project/README.md

  6. What story does the data tell us?
  7. Where should governments spend more funds to improve the lifespan of their citizens?

-As a conclusion to this project, the Tableau Story was developed to share the inferences and answers to above questions.
+As a conclusion to this project, a Tableau Story was developed to share the inferences and answers to above questions.

 ## Challenges
 1. I initially started off with Option 1, however, at a certain point, the data provided started to present challenges as I could not find specific information I was looking for.
 I also felt that answering pre-prepared questions curbed the opportunity for me as a data analyst to study data, draw inferences and create my own questions based out of research.
 So I decided to move on to Option 2.